atomantic/bitcoin_orderbook_indicator/README.md

 # BTC Order Book Indicator

+> DISCLAIMER: nothing in this project is financial advice.
+Any ideas of trading, investment, or other tomfoolery is at your own risk, discretion, and responsibility.
+The creator of this project has no position in Bitcoin.
+This is just for scientific interest.

 Polls the Coinbase Pro order book for BTCUSD and logs the following:
 - timestamp
 - the current price